 Determine What Needs to be Backed up

 Ideally, you should have a backup for everything.
-These include customer data, spreadsheets, word processing documents, and other files like photos, emails, videos, etc. Start by organizing your files and determining which ones cannot be replaced easily, such as customer information.
+These include customer data, spreadsheets, word processing documents, and other files like photos, emails, videos, and hire software developer, etc. Start by organizing your files and determining which ones cannot be replaced easily, such as customer information.

 Moreover, your data backup and recovery plan will greatly depend on your budget and the volume of data you wish to protect.
 For example, businesses with modest data needs and a low budget can benefit from direct-attached storage (DAS) devices that are connected directly to a PC or server.
 On the other hand, companies with substantial storage needs are better off with network-attached storage (NAS) solution which connects directly to the network.